juanjosevega99/rickandmorty-spa/README.md

 SPA of flash cards with API of Rick and Morty

 ## Stack
-This app is created with pure JavaScript and Babel to compile.
+This app is created with pure JavaScript and Babel.

 ## Installation